sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Stop it.
 Open with your IDE.
 Launch with your IDE in debug mode.
 Test again with a breakpoint in one of the classes in `src/main/kotlin`.

-🚩 You can commit and push
+🚩 Checkpoint: commit and push

 ### Typescript + Vite + pnpm